chomupashchuk/delete-file-home-assistant/README.md

 #### attributes:
 - `folder` is used to indicate folder path. it is a mandatory attribute.
 - `time` is used to indicate how old files must be  in seconds in order to be deleted.
 Default is 24 hours (86400 seconds).
 It is an optional attribute.
 - `only_extensions` is list of extensions of files that are allowed to be deleted.
 Cannot be used together with `except_extensions`.
+Note: extension names must match exactly.
 It is an optional attribute.
 - `except_extensions` is list of extensions of files that are not allowed to be deleted.
 Cannot be used together with `only_extensions`.
-Note: extension names must match exactly, they are case sensitive.
+Note: extension names must match exactly.
 It is an optional attribute.
 - `except_files` is list of files that are not allowed to be deleted.
 Note: file names and extensions must match exactly, they are case sensitive.
 It is an optional attribute.
 - `scan_subfolders` Indicates if subfolders to be scanned (default is `false`).
 It is an optional attribute.
 - `remove_subfolders` Indicates if empty subfolders to be deleted (default is `false`).
 It is an optional attribute.